How many labelers do you have? A closer look at gold-standard labels: Experiments

 \section{Experiments}

-We conclude the paper with several experiments to evaluate the methods we propose in this paper and to test whether their (sometimes implicit) methodological suggestions hold merit.
+We conclude the paper with several experiments to test whether the (sometimes implicit) methodological suggestions hold merit.
 Before delving into our experimental results, we detail a few of the expected behaviors our theory suggests; if we fail to see them, then the model we have proposed is too unrealistic to inform practice.
 First, based on the results in~\Cref{sec:well-sepcified-mod}, we expect the classification error to be better for the non-aggregated algorithm $\tmle$, and the gap between the two algorithms to become larger for less noisy problems.
 Moreover, we only expect $\tmle$ to be calibrated, and our theory predicts that the majority-vote estimator's calibration worsens as the number of labels $m$ increases.
-More generally, so long as we model uncertainty with enough fidelity, Corollary~\ref{corollary:lowd-misspcfd-logistic-regression} suggests that multilabel estimators should exhibit better performance than those using majority vote labels $\wb{Y}$.
+Generally, so long as we model uncertainty with enough fidelity, Corollary~\ref{corollary:lowd-misspcfd-logistic-regression} suggests that multilabel estimators should exhibit better performance than those using majority vote labels $\majY$.

-To that end, we provide two experiments on real datasets: the BlueBirds dataset (\Cref{sec:BB}) and CIFAR-10H (\Cref{sec:cifar}).
-Unfortunately, a paucity of large-scale multi-label datasets that we know of precludes more experiments; the ImageNet creators~\cite{DengDoSoLiLiFe09, RussakovskyDeSuKrSaMaHuKaKhBeBeFe15} no longer have any intermediate label information from their construction.
-We consider our two main algorithmic models: \begin{enumerate}[label=(\roman*),leftmargin=*] \item The maximum likelihood estimator $\tmle$ based on non-aggregated data in Eq.~\eqref{eq:maximum-likelihood}. \item The majority-vote based estimator $\mve$ of Eq.~\eqref{eq:logistic-majority}, our proxy for modern data pipelines. \end{enumerate}